soapdog/firefoxos-quick-guide/firstapp.md

 }
 ~~~~~~~~

-At the beginning we declare some global variables (yuk!!!) to hold references to some DOM Elements that we want to use later inside some functions.
+At the beginning we declare some global variables (yuck!!!) to hold references to some DOM Elements that we want to use later inside some functions.
 The most interesting global is `currentMemo` which is an object that holds the current note that the user is reading.

 The `showMemoDetail()` and `displayMemo()` functions work together.
 The first one loads the selected note into the `currentMemo` and manipulates the CSS of the elements so that the editing screen is shown.
 The second one picks the content from the `currentMemo` variable and places it on the screen.
 We could do both things on the same function but having them separate makes it easier to experiment with new implementations.